 Each disk group provides one flash caching device and at least one magnetic disk or one flash capacity device.
-For hybrid clusterS, the capacity of the flash caching device must be at least 10 percent of the anticipated consumed storage on the capacity device, without the protection copies.
-For guidance on determining the cache ratio for all-flash clusters, refer to Designing vSAN Disk groups – All Flash Cache Ratio Update.
+The flash caching device must provide at least 10 percent of the anticipated storage consumed on the capacity devices, not including replicas such as mirrors.

 Raw and Usable Capacity

 Provide raw storage capacity that is greater than the capacity for virtual machines to handle certain cases.

 - Do not include the size of the flash caching devices as capacity.
 These devices do not contribute storage and are used as cache unless you have added flash devices for storage.